 Here I will explain how therapy is likely to be, although this is very general as it is always different for each person or couple.

 WHAT TO EXPECT

 Meeting me for the first time may cause you to feel some anxiety.
 This is normal, as most people feel apprehensive when facing a new situation.
-You will meet me in my therapy room, either in person (or remotely during the Coronavirus outbreak), which is quiet and safe.
+You will meet me in person, or online if you prefer, in my therapy room, which is quiet and safe.
 Nothing will be expected from you.
 You are free to say what you want, or to say nothing if you prefer.
 You might find it hard to talk, or hard to stop talking.
 You might fear what will come out, once you start.
 You may cry, and this is a safe place (maybe the only place) to do so.
 What you say will be in confidence and will stay in the counselling room.
 There will be no judgement.